kflint98/Census_Project/Data-Cleaning.md

 ? | NA

 <br>
 We had to convert quite a few values into numeric values so they could be used with KNN and Logistical Regression.
-Each conversino followed this format:
+Each conversion followed this format:

 ```
 cenus$income<-as.numeric(census$income)